M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.6 Revision 15 active-X
+Version 9.6 Revision 16 active-X

-Fix some minor bugs.
+Work on Control Form to display better the code as it runs.
+Some fixes for Exit/Continue/Restart/Break/Loop for code blocks, in new If Structure (without inner Blocks)

 From version 9.0 revision 50:
 there is a new ca.crt - install ca.crt as root certificate